kisstkondoros/codemetrics/README.md

 ## Customization

-In the workspace settings one can override the defaults (for a complete list check AppConfiguration.ts)
+In the workspace settings one can override the defaults.
+For a complete list please check the configuration section in the package.json.
+For the most commonly used ones, one should do a search for `codemetrics.basics` in the settings ui.

 ```javascript
 {